JonStudders/low-latency-arbitrage-backtester/PROCESS.md

    This is simply the last value in our cumulative PnL column.

 2. **Sharpe Ratio**
-   Measures risk-adjusted returns by comparing average profit to volatility.
+   Measures risk-adjusted returns by comparing average profit to total volatility.
    Formula: (Average Daily Return / Standard Deviation of Returns) × √252

    - A Sharpe ratio above 1.0 is considered acceptable